 Bananas are also a source of energy; thus, it is very common to find competitive riders feeding their horses bananas before competitions.
 When given in a well-moderated diet, bananas aid in digestion and treat minor gastrointestinal conditions.

 What Quantity of Bananas Should Horses Feed On?

 There is no agreement on the number of bananas your horse is supposed to eat, but many nutritionists recommend moderation, and thus they have recommended no more than two a week.
 Bananas have a lot of sugar; therefore, your horse can become susceptible to dental issues when given in excess.
 The sugar in bananas gives horses a lot of energy; thus, many bananas might not be suitable, especially when your horse doesn’t have a way to use the energy.

-It would be best if you fed your horse with only fresh bananas.
+It would be best if you only fresh bananas to your horse.
 Even though horses can eat dried banana chips, their small size and solid nature make them a choking hazard, so they should be avoided.
 Furthermore, drying removes a lot of nutrients while also increasing the sugar content, all of which can have undesirable effects on your horse.